frankjungdss/repdata-project2/README.md

 ## Data Processing

-Read [Storm Data](#data) to obtain casualty and economic damage measurements.
-Storm data begins in 1950 and ends in November 2011.
+The following sections will read and process [Storm Data](#data) to obtain casualty and economic damage measurements.
+Note: Storm Data begins in 1950 and ends in November 2011.

 ```r